IntelliTect/Coalesce/docs/modeling/model-components/methods.md

 Collections of any of the above valid return types above are also valid return types.
 IEnumerables are useful for generator functions using `yield`. `ICollection` is highly suggested over `IEnumerable` whenever appropriate, though.

 ### `IQueryable<T>`
 Queryables of the valid return types above are valid return types.
 The query will be evaluated, and Coalesce will attempt to pull an [Include Tree](/concepts/include-tree.md) from the queryable to shape the response.
-When [Include Tree](/concepts/include-tree.md) functionality is needed to shape the response but an `IQueryable<>` return type is not feasible, an `out IncludeTree includeTree` parameter will do the trick as well.
+When [Include Tree](/concepts/include-tree.md) functionality is needed to shape the response but an `IQueryable<>` return type is not feasible, an `ItemResult` return value with an `IncludeTree` set on it will do the trick as well.

 ### Files
 Methods can return file downloads using type `IntelliTect.Coalesce.Models.IFile` (or any derived type, like `IntelliTect.Coalesce.Models.File`).
 Please see the [File Downloads](#file-downloads) section below for more details